efyang/rektchat/CONTRIBUTING.md

 # How to Contribute
 1. Clone it
-2. Switch to the dev branch with [git checkout -b dev]
+2. Switch to the dev branch with [git checkout dev]
 3. Make changes
 4. Push them up!